kevintruong/til/C-Programming,-Part-2:-Text-Input-And-Output.md

 int ok = 2 == sscanf(line, "%c %d", &type, &data); // pointer error
 ```
 We wanted to write the character value into c and the integer value into the malloc'd memory.
-However we passed the address of the data pointer, not what the pointer is pointing to!
+However, we passed the address of the data pointer, not what the pointer is pointing to!
 So `sscanf` will change the pointer itself. i.e. the pointer will now point to address 10 so this code will later fail e.g. when free(data) is called.

 ## How do I stop scanf from causing a buffer overflow?
 The following code assumes the scanf won't read more than 10 characters (including the terminating byte) into the buffer.